Faculty Promotion and Tenure

 - The provost requires that probationary faculty in their third year prepare the Application for Promotion and/or Tenure, following the instructions found on the Office of the Provost website, as part of the third-year review process.

 - The NSHE Code requires that the chair and dean conduct third-year reviews "in consultation with the appropriate tenure review committee or promotion committee."
-The department chair should prepare a written review and submit it to the college.
-The dean should prepare a written review and send it to the faculty member, with a copy forwarded to the provost.
+Following consultation with the departmental committee, the department chair should prepare a written review and submit it to the college, with a copy to the faculty member.
+Following consultation with the college committee, the dean should prepare a written review and submit it to the provost, with a copy to the faculty member.

 - The chair should meet with the faculty member and discuss the third year review.